ksco/box64-for-riscv-guide/docs/getting-started.md

 # Getting Started

 Welcome to the Box64 for RISC-V guide!
-This document will help you get started with setting up and using Box64 on a RISC-V system.
+This document will guide you through setting up and using Box64 on a RISC-V system.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, make sure you have the following:
 - A RISC-V based system
 - Basic knowledge of Linux command line
 - Internet connection for downloading dependencies

 ## Install Box64
-Follow the steps at [Install Box64](/docs/box64).
+Follow the instructions in [Install Box64](/docs/box64).

 ## Troubleshooting

-If you encounter any issues, refer to the [Box64 GitHub repository](https://github.com/ptitSeb/box64) for troubleshooting tips and additional support.
+If you encounter any issues, please refer to the [Box64 GitHub repository](https://github.com/ptitSeb/box64) for troubleshooting tips and additional support.

-Happy emulating!
+Happy Emulating!